Language Processing and Learning Cluster

 Birgit Knudsen

-Kyla McConnell (cluster coordinator)
+Kyla McConnell (chair)

 James McQueen